-During diuresis, blood is filtered through the kidneys while water and waste are removed and eliminated from the body through urine.2 Diuretics help lower blood pressure by getting rid of extra sodium (salt) and water in and around cells.
+During diuresis, blood is filtered through the kidneys while water and waste are eliminated from the body through urine.2 Diuretics help lower blood pressure by normalizing the levels of electrolytes like sodium (salt) and water in and around cells.

 Differences between medications have to do with how they work to do this, depending on how they act on different parts of the kidneys.

 Thiazides are a class of diuretics that help with blood pressure, congestive heart failure, and bodily swelling caused by fluid buildup in tissues (edema).

 This type of medication prevents sodium and chloride from being absorbed back into the body.
 This results in the sodium and chloride being removed through urine along with water.

 This class of diuretics is usually reserved for people with poor kidney function, resistant hypertension, or heart failure.3

 Potassium is important for many functions of the body, like maintaining a healthy, steady heartbeat.6

 Most diuretics cause too much potassium to be lost from the body.
 People taking diuretic medications will usually have to control potassium levels with their diet.